-Arctic Cat Inc. (hereinafter referred to as Arctic Cat) extends a limited warranty as described below on each new Arctic Cat ROV it assembles and on each genuine Arctic Cat ROV part and accessory assembled and sold by an authorized Arctic Cat ROV dealer.
-The limited warranty on an Arctic Cat ROV is extended to the original retail purchaser for the time periods described below; however, the balance of the remaining warranty may be transferred to another party unless the purchase is for commercial use (see below).
+Textron Specialized Vehicles, a division of Textron, Inc. (the Company) extends a limited warranty as described below on each new vehicle it assembles and on each genuine part and accessory assembled and sold by an authorized dealer.
+The limited warranty on the vehicle is extended to the original retail purchaser for the time periods described below; however, the balance of the remaining warranty may be transferred to another party unless the purchase is for commercial use (see below).
 Warranty coverage is only available in the country in which the original retail purchase occurs to the original retail purchaser resident in that country or to a transferee resident in that country of the balance of the remaining warranty.

-Arctic Cat warrants only the products it assembles and/or sells and does not warrant that other products will function properly when used with an Arctic Cat ROV or will not damage the ROV.
-Arctic Cat does not assume any liability for incidental or consequential damages.
+We warrant only the products we assemble and/or sell and do not warrant that other products will function properly when used with the vehicle or will not damage the vehicle.
+The Company does not assume any liability for incidental or consequential damages.

-Arctic Cat will repair or replace, at its option, free of charge (including any related labor charges), any parts that are found to be warrantable in material or workmanship.
-This repair work MUST be done by an authorized Arctic Cat ROV dealer.
-No transportation charges, rental charges, or inconvenience costs will be paid by Arctic Cat.
-The warranty is validated upon examination of said parts by Arctic Cat or an authorized Arctic Cat ROV dealer.
-Arctic Cat reserves the right to inspect such parts at its factory for final determination if warranty should apply.
+The Company will repair or replace, at its option, free of charge (including any related labor charges), any parts that are found to be warrantable in material or workmanship.
+This repair work MUST be done by an authorized dealer.
+No transportation charges, rental charges, or inconvenience costs will be paid by the Company.
+The warranty is validated upon examination of said parts by us or an authorized dealer.
+The Company reserves the right to inspect such parts at its factory for final determination if warranty should apply.